What are Stock Splits?

 Let us look at the various calculations involved in stock splits.

-- Step 1: The decision of stock splits, including the split ratio, is taken by the company’s board of directors.
+- Step 1: The company’s board of directors makes the decision of stock splits, including the split ratio.
 In this case, let us assume that the stock split is N for 1, which means that investors will receive an ‘N’ number of shares in exchange for each share they hold.

-- Step 2: Accordingly, the number of outstanding shares will increase by multiple ‘N’as shown below.
+- Step 2: The outstanding shares will increase by multiple ‘N’as shown below.

 - No. of outstanding shares after split = N * No. of outstanding shares before the split